Perv – The sexual deviant in all of us

 @: buy it online

 When the South Park movie came out I was dragged by my friends to see it, as I thought that series’ humor was ok but not that fun.
 As the movie began I grew more and more restless, until I began seriously considering leaving the theatre altogether.
-The onscreen kids sneaked into a projection of an awful Terrance and Phillip feature movie, and after the third fart joke I turned to the friend sitting next to me and I expressed my disappointment. «Come on,» I said, «this is just gross, stupid and it is just the same crappy quality of the television episodes…» then I froze.
+The onscreen kids sneaked into a projection of an awful Terrance and Phillip feature movie, and after the third fart joke I turned to the friend sitting next to me and I expressed my disappointment. «Come on,» I said, «this is just stupid, badly made and it is even more juvenile than the television episodes…» then I froze.

-One of the characters was saying exactly the same, and was about to leave the T&P movie himself.
-I suddenly got it: the joke was on me – so I sat down again, watched the show to the end and enjoyed it immensely.
+One of the characters was resenting exactly the same, and was about to leave the T&P movie himself.
+I suddenly got it: the joke was on me – so I sat down again, watched the show to the end and became a fan.
 To this day, I can’t see a pineapple without cracking up.
 Perv – The sexual deviant in all of us had a very similar effect on me.

 The aim of this very scientific yet very entertaining book is to explore the phenomenon of sexual deviance as seen from different perspectives.
 The moral and religious one is mercifully brief, as serious people don’t really have time for superstitions.
 The biological, neurological and psychiatric sides are more well-rounded, replete with the sort of odd facts you can also read in my Unusual sexology column and interesting even for a non-specialized public.
 The sociological part, however, is the real treat.